-This is a love poem I wrote back in 2006, before zombies were a huge trend.
+This is a love poem I wrote back in 2006, before zombies were cool.

 Ten Responses to the Phrase "Man Up"

 This was my first poem to go viral, thanks to a bunch of different blogs, tumblrs and facebook walls.
 It's one of a series of poems about masculinity and the construction of gender.
 The video linked to above is the best version, via Button Poetry; here's the older one too.